unifhy-org/unifhy/docs/_sources/contributors/development.rst.txt

 Between each call, the component states are automatically incremented in time by the framework.

-The available arguments for this method are the component inwards, inputs, states, parameters, and constants.
+The possible method parameters in the method signature are the component inwards, inputs, states, parameters, and constants.

-This method is expected to return a tuple of two dictionaries: the first dictionary must contain the component outward transfers (keys are the outwards names, values are the outwards arrays), the second dictionary must contain the component outputs (keys are the outputs names, values are the outputs arrays).
-Note, the second dictionary may be empty if the component does not feature any outputs.
+This method is expected to return a tuple of two dictionaries:

+  - the first dictionary must contain the component outward transfers (keys are the outwards names, values are the outwards arrays),
+  - the second dictionary must contain the component outputs (keys are the outputs names, values are the outputs arrays).

+Note, the second dictionary may be empty if the component does not feature any outputs in its definition.

 .. rubric:: Finalise

-The `finalise` method contains any action required to guarantee that the simulation can be restarted after the last simulation time step.
+The `finalise` method should contain any action required to guarantee that the simulation completes "elegantly" and can be restarted after the last simulation time step.
+It can also feature any other action that is required to be done only once after the end of the integration over the whole simulation period.

-It is called once at the end of a model simulation.
+It is called once at the end of a model simulation period.

-The available arguments for this method are the component states, parameters, and constants.
+The possible method parameters in the method signature are the component states, parameters, and constants.

 This method is not expected to return anything.